ethanabrooks/dissertation/adpp.typ

 adding walls to the grid world, which obstruct the agent's movement.
 During training we placed the walls at all possible locations, sampled IID, with 10% probability.
 During evaluation, we tested the agent on equal or higher percentages of wall placement.
-As indicated by figure , out method maintains performance and nearly matches the ground-truth version, while AD's performance rapidly degrades.
+As indicated by
+@fig:generalization-to-more-walls, our method maintains performance and nearly matches the ground-truth version, while AD's performance rapidly degrades.
 Again we attribute this to the tendency of lower-level primitives to generalize better than higher-level abstractions.

 #figure(
   [#box(image("figures/adpp/more-walls-achievable-timestep.png"))],
   caption: [
     Generalization to higher percentages of walls with guaranteed achievability.
   ],
-)
+) <fig:generalization-to-more-walls-with-guaranteed-achievability>

 Because walls are chosen from all possible positions IID, some configurations may wall off either the key or the door.
 In order to remove this confounder, we